drwatson1/Otel-sandbox/README.md

 }
 ```

-As you can see we don't add a single line of code to measure duration because the [OpenTelemetry.Instrumentation.AspNetCore](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/src/OpenTelemetry.Instrumentation.AspNetCore) library measure it for us.
+As you can see we don't add a single line of code to measure duration because the [OpenTelemetry.Instrumentation.AspNetCore](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/src/OpenTelemetry.Instrumentation.AspNetCore) library measures it for us.

 Ok, now we are ready to see what we got.

 #### Query and Visualize Requests Duration

-Build and run the service.
+Build and run your service.
 Navigate to <http://localhost:5000/swagger> page and make run each of `Job`'s endpoint some times with 10 to 20 seconds between clicks to emulate a bunch of pretty long running queries.
-Open the <http://localhost:9090> page in separate tabs, type `http_server_duration_ms_bucket` in `Expression` field and hit `Execute` button.
+Open the <http://localhost:9090> page in a separate browser tab, type `http_server_duration_ms_bucket` in the `Expression` field and hit `Execute` button.
 You'll see something like the following:

 ```plaintext
 http_server_duration_ms_bucket{http_flavor="HTTP/1.1", http_host="localhost:5000", http_method="GET", http_scheme="http", http_status_code="200", http_target="Job/RunLongJob", instance="localhost:5000", job="otel-webapi-service", le="+Inf"}